Bernard Kinvi

-Bernard Kinvi, O.S.Cam is a Togolese Catholic priest and a member of the Order of Saint Camillus.
-He is the head of a Catholic mission in Bossemptélé in the Central African Republic.
-He was awarded the Alison Des Forges Award for Extraordinary Activism by Human Rights Watch for protecting Muslim refugees in his church.
+Bernard Kinvi is a Togolese Catholic priest and a member of the Order of Saint Camillus.
+He is known for his humanitarian work during the conflict in the Central African Republic, particularly as the head of a Catholic mission in Bossemptélé.
+He was awarded the Alison Des Forges Award for Extraordinary Activism by Human Rights Watch for protecting more than 1,500 Muslim refugees in his church and hospital compound in 2014.